Haunted Twins

 Gertrude said that it was haunted by the souls of all those boys who had been killed in conflict.
 She said they had unfinished business.
 They hadn't gotten to get married and have families and grow old with someone they loved.
 And, because they had lived in that house when their business became unfinished, they haunted the place.

 Mom laughed and said this was silliness.
 She said the reason nobody had lived there since 1968 was because it needed so many repairs and was so expensive to heat and cool and all that.
 That was one of the things Dad was having them do during the renovations.
 The workmen had removed all the lath and plaster to facilitate rewiring everything, and before they put sheetrock up they were also putting in insulation.
-Mom and Dad only planned on using the lower two stories and to help with utility expenses (and resale value, according to Dad) he had people put in geothermal heating and cooling.
+Mom and Dad only planned on using the lower two stories.
+There were two bedrooms on the main floor and three bedrooms on the second floor.
+One of those was going to be Mom's new sewing room.
+The other two were for me and Emily.
+The bedroom at the back of the house on the main floor was reserved for when Grandma and Grandpa came to live with us in their old age.
+That's one reason Mom wanted this place.
+It was big enough to handle all her future plans.

 When they started the work Dad told them not to worry about the third floor, except to rewire and insulate it.
 The board floor was left alone.
 You could tell it had been plain, rough boards when they were new, but they'd been worn smooth over the years by whoever had lived up there.
 It was full of broken furniture and boxes of old things and junk.
 Dad said that, when we moved in, it would be Emily's and my job to clean it out.
 He said that would be our "sweat equity" in the new house.

 She was right.
 We did make new friends.
-We were the talk of the town erven before we showed up for school on the first day.
+We were the talk of the town before we showed up for school on the first day.
 We had moved into the haunted mansion.
 We were twins.
 Everybody was interested in us.
 Morganville's population was around six thousand.
 It had been that number for the last two censuses and would probably be the same for the next two.
 The local industry supported agriculture and the town was surrounded by farmers for fifty miles in all directions.
 Morganville wasn't a destination.
 It was a place you drove through on your way to somewhere else.

 Unless you were my mother and fell in love with a haunted old house.